 Consistently higher maize yields & quality under plastic mean that maize grown under plastic is actually cheaper per tonne of DM compared to maize grown in the open!

-For 2020, again we have a range of maize seed varieties to suit customers requirements and the various fields and sites where maize is grown.
+Again this year, we have a range of maize seed varieties to suit customers requirements and the various fields and sites where maize is grown.
 Coupled with that we have a team of very experienced field crop specialists who have the interest, dedication and know-how to help our customers maximise results with your maize crops.

 Start with booking your free soil sampling and lab test to see where your soil is in terms of Ph, NPK and some important trace elements.
 We have found serious savings for farmers on fertiliser costs from knowing where the soil nutrition level is.
 Once we return with results, then a proper nutrition / agronomy plan can be put in place to maximise the crop outcome in terms of yield and quality.